rafaqz/DimensionalData.jl/README.md

 DimensionalData.jl provides tools and abstractions for working with datasets that have named dimensions.
-It's a pluggable, generalised version of [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) with a cleaner syntax, and additional functionality found in NamedDimensions.jl.
+It's a pluggable, generalised version of [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) with a cleaner syntax, and additional functionality found in NamedDims.jl.
 It has similar goals to pythons [xarray](http://xarray.pydata.org/en/stable/), and is primarily written for use with spatial data in [GeoData.jl](https://github.com/rafaqz/GeoData.jl).